WarBuggy/in254/design.md

 * Based on the number of inmates, previous productivity, and discovered mineral deposits, OvAI sets cycle quotas for all minerals on the planet.
 * Prisoners are assigned mining tasks to meet these quotas.
 Allocation is based on mineral value, workforce availability, and operational efficiency.
-* High-value ores provide higher credit yield; low-value ores provide less, aligning prisoner incentives with systemic output requirements.
+* High-value ores provide higher credit yield; low-value ores provide less.
+Inmate quotas require both low and value ores.

-* Task assignments are determined by the overseeing AI to maintain continuous production and balance workloads.
+## Colony Merit

+* Every cycle:
+  * Each inmate who meets their quota adds 10 colony merits to the colony pool.
+  * Each inmate who fails their quota subtracts 10 colony merits from the pool.
+* Colony merits can be spent to:
+  * Buy extra PCHO or drugs.
+  * Acquire technology upgrades.
+  * Access more protocols to improve colony efficiency.

 ## Bunkers